 The Centers for Disease Control and Prevention (CDC) revealed that pregnant women are up to “10 times more likely” to get infected by Listeria, which can cause miscarriages, stillbirths, and even death in newborns.

 Tip: You can still enjoy your sushi, Mamas!
 Just make sure they’re using cooked seafood.

 4. Unpasteurised Dairy Products

-Listeria and other bacteria are what you will be up against when you consume unpasteurised dairy products.
+You will be up against Listeria and other bacteria when you consume unpasteurised dairy products.
 And as mentioned above, listeriosis can cause miscarriage or stillbirth.
-So what dairy products should you avoid?
-In general, soft cheeses such as brie, camembert, gorgonzola are to be avoided.
-Unpasteurised cow’s milk or goat’s milk are beverages you should stay away from.
+So, what dairy products should you avoid?
+Soft cheeses such as brie, camembert, and gorgonzola should be avoided.
+Unpasteurised cow’s milk or goat’s milk are beverages you should avoid.

 Tip: Eat and drink only pasteurised dairy products.
 Make sure you check the label.

 Caffeine is okay during pregnancy but always in moderation, as too much caffeine may impede fetal development.
 Most experts suggest that caffeine intake should not exceed 200 mg daily, which is about a cup and a half of coffee.
 It’s important to remember that we’re not just talking about coffee but other caffeinated beverages.

 Tip: Use a smaller cup every time you feel like having a cup of coffee so you’re immediately cutting back on your caffeine intake.
 Another way to dial down the caffeine in your coffee is to add milk, which is also great for adding calcium into your diet!

 A big no-no during pregnancy, alcohol should not be consumed at all while pregnant.
 According to the CDC, alcohol intake during the first three months of pregnancy “can cause the baby to have abnormal facial features.”